-But the Pope, has always rubbed me the wrong way, and no pun was intended there.
-The Pope is supposed to be the moral compass, the undisputed authority in areas of spirituality and morality, a refuge.
-Instead of interpreting the Pope in that light, I have begun seeing him as normally defined by his flip-side, the worst that he represents, which is suppression, unyielding close-mindedness, and perhaps even cruelty.
-He's also been an uncomfortable feature when he's popped up for readings of some of my non-Christian clients.
+But the Pope, is supposed to be the moral compass, the undisputed authority in areas of spirituality and morality, a refuge.
+As all the cards do, the Pope has a flip side, which is suppression, unyielding close-mindedness, and perhaps even cruelty.
+He's also been an uncomfortable or offensive image when he's popped up in readings of some of my clients.
 Uncomfortable is OK, but not when it's offensive.

-Enter the Besancon tarot, which seems to have hit the Protestant European scene somewhere around 1800.
-Besancon was only one of the cities that printed decks that substituted Juno for the Papess and Jupitor for the Pope.
-It makes sense, why would Protestants want to see and be reminded of the Catholic Church every time they played a game of cards?
+And there-in lies the reason for the switch all those years ago.
+Once tarot hit the Protestant European scene somewhere around 1800, the city of Besancon substituted Juno for the Papess and Jupitor for the Pope.
+It makes sense after-all, why would Protestants want to see and be reminded of the Catholic Church every time they played a game of cards?
 In much the same way that the name, Tarot of Marseille, stuck to tarot decks made in the fashion of the decks coming out of Marseille, Besancon became the name used to identify the decks which employed Juno and Jupiter.